otihub/datgists/README.md

 # DAT Gist Repo

 ##Intro
 Gists are awesome!
-They help unlock all the knowledge you have and share it with your colleagues.
+They help unlock knowledge siloed with individual team members and share it with colleagues.
+As a repository of team knowledge, it will create a more transparent and open operating environment.

 Going on a TDY and need someone to cover a project for you?
 Refer them to a gist!
 Got food poisioning form Auntie B's tuna-casserole and won't be in the office for a while?
-Refer a member to a gist so your team-mates can continue making the beautiful maps without missing a beat.
+Tell the person covering you to use a gist your worte.
+Someone always asking you how did you do that in ArcGIS?
+Tell them to follow the gist you wrote.
+This way we can continue providing the high level of support and products we have without skipping a beat!

-A gist should be a focused document on one of two subjects explaining how to:
+A Gist should be focused on one of two subjects, explaining how to:
   - Create a sepcific product ( e.g. How to make the Monthly Program Map for Country XXX)
-  - A specific task or processes  (How to do the *DAT Monthly Update* or how to use gdal to convert a csv to a shapefile)
+  - How to preform a specific task or processes (How to do the *DAT Monthly Update* or how to use gdal to convert a csv to a shapefile)

 Please review the *Quick Start/Best Practicies Gist* before contributing to the team's Gist repo and when you add a new one, update the gist index.